SysKitTeam/docs-point/releases/cloud/point-2025-04-29-release-note.md

   * New types of events, such as job errors, cancellations, and warnings, are now properly logged.

 * **Fixed an issue** with custom dropdown metadata in the Change Metadata dialog.
-  * You can select a specific option from the custom dropdown type metadata field without issues.

 * **Fixed an issue** which caused the Site Sync to fail with the following error: `Violation of PRIMARY KEY constraint 'PK_SharePointSharingLinks'.
 Cannot insert duplicate key in object 'dbo.SharePointSharingLinks'`